-The Pay TV Act created a cross-ownership restriction among pay-TV networks, on one side, and free-to-air broadcasters, programmers (channels) and content producers (studios), on the other.
-There are two different restrictions:
+The Pay TV Law9 created a cross-ownership restriction between pay TV networks on one side and free-to-air broadcasters, programmers (channels) and content producers (studios) on the other.
+The following two restrictions apply:

-- free-to-air broadcasting companies, producers and programmers with headquarters in Brazil cannot provide telecom services, and cannot own, directly or indirectly, more than 50 per cent of the total and voting capital of pay-TV networks; and
+- free-to-air broadcasting companies, producers and programmers with headquarters in Brazil cannot provide telecoms services and cannot own, directly or indirectly, more than 50 per cent of the total and voting capital of pay TV networks; and

-- pay-TV networks cannot provide broadcasting, programming or producing services, and cannot own, directly or indirectly, more than 30 per cent of the total and voting capital of broadcasting companies, producers and programmers with headquarters in Brazil.
+- pay TV networks cannot provide broadcasting, programming or production services and cannot own, directly or indirectly, more than 30 per cent of the total and voting capital of broadcasting companies, producers or programmers with headquarters in Brazil.

-AT&T has a controlling interest in a Brazilian pay-TV network, while Time Warner has interests in several companies engaged in the production and programming of content distributed in Brazil.
-The merger of both companies puts the Brazilian pay-TV network and the production and programming companies under common control.
-The transaction was cleared from an antitrust perspective, with CADE approving the deal as long as the operations in Brazil remained separate, and sensitive information was not shared, but the closing in Brazil was stayed by a long-lasting regulatory debate around the application of the cross-ownership restrictions to the Brazilian subsidiaries of both companies.
-In 2020 Anatel's board finally decided to approve the merger (in a three-to-two score), considering that the Time Warner content distributed in Brazil is produced and programmed abroad.
+AT&T has a controlling interest in a Brazilian pay TV network and Time Warner has interests in several companies engaged in the production and programming of content distributed in Brazil.
+The merger of these companies puts the Brazilian pay TV network and the production and programming companies under common control.
+The transaction was cleared from an antitrust perspective, with CADE approving the deal provided that the operations in Brazil remained separate and sensitive information was not shared, but deal closure in Brazil was stayed by an extended regulatory debate about the application of cross-ownership restrictions on the Brazilian subsidiaries of both companies.
+In 2020, Anatel's board finally decided to approve the merger (by a three-to-two majority), in view of the fact that the Time Warner content distributed in Brazil is produced and programmed abroad.

 In October 2020, Ancine's board cleared the merger unanimously following Anatel's decision.

-Net neutrality rules are addressed in the Internet Act and are built on the principle of equal treatment of all data packages.
+Net neutrality rules are addressed in the Internet Law and are built on the principle of equal treatment of all data packages.
 Traffic discrimination and throttling are only permitted in cases of prioritisation of emergency services or the implementation of technical requirements that are indispensable for the adequate provision of network services and applications.
-Decree No. 8,771 of 11 May 2016, which regulates the Internet Act, further explains that these indispensable technical requirements must be aimed at preserving network stability, security, integrity and functionality.
-The Decree also mentions that lawful network management technical requirements must be compatible with international standards.
+Decree No. 8,771 of 11 May 2016, which provides the implementing regulations for the Internet Law, further states that these indispensable technical requirements must be aimed at preserving network stability, security, integrity and functionality.
+The Decree also stipulates that lawful network management technical requirements must be compatible with international standards.

-In any event, the Internet Act determines that traffic discrimination must:
+In any event, the Internet Law determines that traffic discrimination must:

 - not cause damage to users;